dumux/dumux/examples/1ptracer/README.md

 Before we enter the problem class containing initial and boundary conditions, we include necessary files and introduce properties.
 ### Include files
-Again, we have to include the dune grid interphase:
+Again, we have to include the dune grid interface:
 ```cpp
 #include <dune/grid/yaspgrid.hh>
 ```